zerotier/docs/docs/faq/changeorgowner.md

 ---
-title: FAQ
+title: Change Organization Owner
-description: Answers to commonly asked questions
+description: How to change the owner of your ZeroTier Central organization
-tags: [faq, troubleshooting, hub]
+tags: [faq, central, billing]
+displayed_sidebar: docsSidebar
 ---

 #### To change your Organization Owner {#change-org-owner}